nathanEvrardDaCunha/budget-tracker/README.md

     -   CRUD Investments

 -   Budget

     -   Custom Limit per Budget category
     -   Multiple Custom Budget
     -   Transfer Expenses / Incomes / Investments into another distinct budget

+-   Other
+    -   Add Dark Mode / Light Mode

+---

+## Things I have learned

+-   Bug: I encountered a bug in my HistoryForm because it wasn't a Controlled Component.
+    => Because the form submission and reset logic weren't mine, many data where reset causing many design flaws.
+    Use "value" for Controlled Component instead of "defaultValue" which rely on the DOM.